isc-projects/stork/doc/usage.rst

 family, platform name, OS version, kernel, virtualization details (if any), host ID and other information will be displayed.

-If any applications, i.e. Kea or/and Bind9 are detected on this machine, the status of those applications will be displayed and the link will allow for navigating to the applications' details.
+If any applications, i.e. Kea or/and BIND 9 are detected on this machine, the status of those applications will be displayed and the link will allow for navigating to the application details.

 Navigating to the discovered applications is also possible through the ``Services`` menu.